 here’s how to make cinnamon simple syrup

-Bring water and sugar to a boil in a pan over medium-high heat.
+Bring water and sugar to a boil in a small saucepan over medium high heat.
 Stir until the sugar dissolves.

 Add in cinnamon sticks and vanilla.
 Simmer for 5 minutes and then cover.

-Remove from heat and steep for 1 hour.
+Remove from heat and allow the mixture to steep for 1 hour.

-Strain and transfer into an airtight container.
+Strain out the cinnamon sticks and transfer into an airtight container.
+I like to use a glass jar or you can purchase fancy simple syrup dispensers (easily found on Amazon!).
 Once cooled, seal and store in the refrigerator.

 tips for success